Code4Green: European environmental data hackathon

 Panel Discussion: “Sustainable, innovative, social - shaping the European way of digitalisation”

-On Sunday at 14:00 (CEST), Code4Green will feature a high-level panel discussion on how Europe can shape a unique path towards a sustainable digitalisation and how we can promote a value-driven tech-ecosystem on our continent.
-Frontrunners in leveraging digital technologies for our planet from both the public and private sector will discuss what role environmental innovations and open government data play in this process.
-Hackathon participants and public viewers alike are welcome to contribute and ask questions.
+Code4Green featured a high-level panel discussion on how Europe can shape a unique path towards a sustainable digitalisation and how we can promote a value-driven tech-ecosystem on our continent.
+Frontrunners in leveraging digital technologies for our planet from both the public and private sector discussed what role environmental innovations and open government data play in this process.

 - Svenja Schulze (Federal Minister for the Environment, Nature Conservation and Nuclear Safety)